Pyramids of Meroë

 The three cemeteries collectively encompass over a thousand graves, out of which at least 147 were pyramids.
-The majority of the pyramids (at least 82) are from the southern cemetery and were not burials of royals.
+The majority of the pyramids (at least 82) are from the western cemetery and were not burials of royals.

+The Pyramids of Meroë have been a UNESCO World Heritage Site since 2011.
 On 8 September 2020, the pyramids were threatened for the first time by floods.